 The first, simple step is to check everything that comes into your business really needs to be there.
 Think about the packaging your suppliers send you.
 Can it be reduced or recycled?
 Can they take it back to reuse?

 If it’s possible, avoid low-quality products, materials and tools.
 These rapidly become waste, especially single-use or disposable items and plastics.

 Reusable cups, refillable soaps and reusable hand towels or dryers are great investments, not only for the environment but also financially.
 Consider whether you, or anybody else, can reuse left over materials or equipment.
-See if there are products you can share or hire instead of owning them.
+See if there are products you can share or hire instead of owning.

-A common method is to set up a simple three-bin system: landfill, recycling and paper.
+A common method is a simple three-bin system: landfill, recycling and paper.
 Check all bins regularly to see what your biggest wastes are and consider adding a bin for the next material you most use.
 Involve staff so they are aware of the system as well.

-How you dispose of your waste is different in each region and it’s important to check with your local council to understand what options are available as this may influence how you recycle.
+How you dispose of waste is different in each region.
+It’s important to check with your local council to understand what options are available as this may influence how you recycle.